jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-08.md

 ---
 layout: page
-title: Part I. Section I. Chapter 8.
+title: Chapter 8.
 "Of the Properties of Fractions."
 part: I
 section: I
 chapter: 8